TheEpicDolphin/gllm/README.md

-# gLLM — A Minimal LLM Inference Engine from Scratch
+# gLLM — A Minimal LLM Inference Engine optimized for gaming GPUs

-gLLM is a from-scratch **LLM inference engine** implemented in PyTorch.
-The project deliberately avoids high-level inference frameworks in order to explicitly implement the mechanics used by production systems such as vLLM, ExLlama, and optimized HuggingFace inference stacks.
+gLLM is a from-scratch **LLM inference engine** implemented in PyTorch and optimized for running locally on consumer gaming GPUs.
+This project deliberately avoids high-level inference frameworks in order to implement the techniques used by production systems such as vLLM, ExLlama, and optimized HuggingFace inference stacks.
+This project serves both as a learning exercise for me and as a tool for training and running AI in games, enabling unique gameplay experiences.
+I hope that one day others can benefit from this tool as well.

 ## Features